turingschool/curriculum/source/topics/extract_ratings_service.markdown

 ## Preparing for the Extraction

-### Where Ratings (Currently) Come From

-For the most part the controller queries the Rating model, and the model queries the database.

-The user's ratings page uses a presenter called `OrderedProducts` which sits between the controller and the model layer.
+Currently the controller queries the Rating model, and the model queries the database.
+There is also a model called `OrderedProducts` which sits between the controller and the model layer.
 It returns a simple ruby object to the view which delegates messages to both the product and the rating.